mauricionobrega/platform-scaffold/web/README.md

 git clone git@github.com:mobify/progressive-web-sdk.git
 cd progressive-web-sdk
 npm link
+npm install # REQUIRED!!
+npm run dev:build # Some assets required by the scaffold build are only created by this command (/dist/*)
 ```

 Then navigate back to this directory and run:
 ```
+cd ../progressive-web-scaffold/web
 npm link progressive-web-sdk
+npm run dev
 ```